How Do I Test Swimming Pool Water?

 To test swimming pool water, it’s important to make sure you know what range each of the levels you test for should fall in.
 The best way to determine this is to follow your pool’s specific needs stated in the owner’s manual, but sometimes there’s no owner’s manual.
 In that case, you should be okay with keeping your pool between certain generalized ranges.
 For pH, most pools are okay between 7.2 and 7.6.

 Chlorine levels should be around 2 parts per million and shouldn’t go higher than 4 parts per million.
 Alkalinity should stay between 80 and 120 parts per million.
 The calcium level to test for water hardness should be between 200 and 400 parts per million.
 Cyanuric acid can be between 80 and 100 parts per million.
+Pool acid can also play a role in maintaining proper chemical balance.
 Finally, total dissolved solids should total around 1,200 parts per million.
 If you keep these levels maintained, your pool should always stay clean and healthy.

 How to Test Swimming Pool Water